zammad/zammad-docker-compose/kubernetes/Readme.md

 ## Prerequisites

-- Kubernetes 1.8.x Cluster with at least 1 node, 2 CPUs and 4 GB of RAM
+- Kubernetes 1.8.x Cluster with at least 1 worker node, 2 CPUs and 6 GB of RAM
 - Change the ingress to your needs